sitizaharahedi/sitizaharahedi/README.md

 ![Hi, I'm Siti Zaharah](./banner.png)

 Hello!
-I'm **Siti Zaharah**, an **Aspiring Software Engineer** with 4 years of experience in technical roles and a strong foundation in research and development.
+I'm **Siti Zaharah**, an **Aspiring Software Engineer (Python & Web)** with 4 years of experience in technical roles and a strong foundation in research and development.

 I’m passionate about building practical software solutions that automate processes, support decision-making, and deliver meaningful results.